etn-ccis/blui-icons/design/README.md

 ## PNG Icons

-Brightlayer UI offers matching PNG icons for each SVG icon in this repository, located in the PNG folders.
+PX Blue offers matching PNG icons for each SVG icon in this repository, located in the PNG folders.
 Each SVG icon is converted to PNG format in four colors and two sizes of 24dp and 48dp.

 Colors:
 ```